pingcap/docs-dm/en/manually-upgrade-dm-1.0-to-2.0.md

 dm_worker2 ansible_host=172.16.10.73 server_id=102 source_id="mysql-replica-02" mysql_host=172.16.10.82 mysql_user=root mysql_password='VjX8cEeTX+qcvZ3bPaO4h0C80pe/1aU=' mysql_port=3306
 ```

-Then you can convert, and obtain the following two source configuration files:
+Then you can convert it to the following two source configuration files:

 ```yaml
 # The source configuration corresponding to the original dm_worker1.
 For example, it is named as source1.yaml.